SteenPedersen/ePO_API/ePO_API_Query_PowerShell_example/README.md

 -	Save the query in ePO
 -	Then select the query and choose “Export Queries”
 -	Review the XML file
-o  	see the name of the properties o	see the where statement
+- - see the name of the properties
+- - see the where statement

 The Output is generated in JSON and then converted into PowerShell object